h2oai/wave/website/blog/2021-02-19-ml-release.md

 (venv) $ pip install h2o-wave[ml]
 ```

-You should be able to import library by:
+You should be able to import the library by:

 ```py
 import h2o_wave_ml